spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.md

 ### Info, Warning, Error

-*Info*, *Warning* and *Error* notes are used for providing additional emphasis or context in the document.
-Each of these content types can be seen below.
+*Info*, *Warning*, and *Error* notes are used for providing additional emphasis or context in the document.
+See syntax and examples of each of these content types below.

 - Info syntax: